WalleyYang/til/linux/common-linux-commands.md

 # Move file to different directory
 $ mv filename /directorypath/

-# Remove file or directory
+# Remove file or empty directory
 $ rm filename

+# Remove directory and everything in it
+$ rm -r directoryname

 # List files in directory
 $ ls